VOX SUPREME: Production

 April 1967 JMI Retail pricelist - the Vox Supreme retailed at the princely sum of £271 19s, organs aside, the most expensive single item in the list.

-This is probably as one would expect.
-Last of the pre-production amps in build in January - see the inspection tag on one of the units below.
-Redesign and manufacture of the new production units from February.
+This is probably as one would expect: the last of the pre-production amps in build in January - see the inspection tag on one of the units below.
+Redesign and manufacture of the new production units from February / March.

-Above, said to have been taken on 27th April 1967, showing Defiant boxes marked 155, 156, 157 and 159.
-Pic. from Jim Elyea's great book.
-However, note that on every box the line that should say "Jennings Musical Industries Ltd" under "Vox Sound Equipment" has been taped over.
+1) A picture also said to have been taken in late April 1967, showing Defiant boxes marked 155, 156, 157 and 159.
+Note however that on every box the line that should say "Jennings Musical Industries Ltd" under "Vox Sound Equipment" has been taped over.

-The picture of boxes on trolley is most likely from 1968, after JMI had folded, and the amps are probably serial numbers 2155, 2156, 2157 and 2159.
+The picture of the boxes on the trolley is most likely from 1969, after JMI had folded, and the amps are probably serial numbers 2155, 2156, 2157 and 2159.
 Some care is needed therefore.
-So too in the case of the pic. below of one of the assembly rooms at the Burndept Factory, said to be from June 1967, which is patently impossible.

 Examination of dated components inside surviving amps will probably help reveal more about the production process.
-Some of the main lines have been set out on this page, and there are comments too on the blog.
+Some of the main lines have been set out on this page, and there are comments too on the blog pages.